may/calmwater1/README.md

 ## non-features; everything you need, nothing you don't.

-extbrain is *minimal* and *opinionated* so we left out several common features out, by design:
+calmwater is *minimal* and *opinionated* so we left out several common features out, by design:

 * No priorities; either it's important enough to be on your current projects & action lists, or it isn't.
 If you aren't sure, err on putting it on your someday/maybe list.
 <!-- ** No tags? -->